 - A. Purpose and intent.
-The purpose and intent of the OSC-PRD provision is to permit high-quality residential development that preserves open space, water resources, wetlands, habitat, prime agricultural land, scenic landscapes and natural features, reduces infrastructure and site development cost, and promotes a diversity of housing opportunities within the Town, while respecting and enhancing neighborhoods, and promoting attractive standards of appearance and aesthetics consistent with Town character. - (1) A further purpose of the OSC-PRD provision is to reduce the anticipated negative fiscal impact on the Town associated with conventional residential development. - (2) The OSC-PRD provision is designed to encourage the siting of homes in a manner that clusters units together in well-designed village settings, on buildable portions of the site, as a distinct alternative to the more arbitrary siting associated with lot by lot development typically reflected in plans submitted pursuant to Massachusetts General Laws Chapter 41, Sections 81K through 81GG, the Subdivision Control Law. - (3) The OSC-PRD will aid the Town in developing sustainable housing and associated infrastructure in harmony, as much as possible, with the Town's Climate Action Plan.
+The purpose and intent of the OSC-PRD provision is to permit high-quality residential development that preserves open space, water resources, wetlands, habitat, prime agricultural land, scenic landscapes and natural features, reduces infrastructure and site development cost, and promotes a diversity of housing opportunities within the Town, while respecting and enhancing neighborhoods, and promoting attractive standards of appearance and aesthetics consistent with Town character. - (1) A further purpose of the OSC-PRD provision is to reduce the anticipated negative fiscal impact on the Town associated with conventional residential development. - (2) The OSC-PRD provision is designed to encourage the siting of homes in a manner that clusters units together in well-designed village settings, on buildable portions of the site, as a distinct alternative to the conventional more arbitrary siting associated with lot-by-lot development typically reflected in plans submitted pursuant to Massachusetts General Laws Chapter 41, Sections 81K through 81GG, the Subdivision Control Law, which often does not further said purpose and intent. - (3) The OSC-PRD will aid the Town in developing sustainable housing and associated infrastructure in harmony, as much as possible, with the Town's Climate Action Plan. - B. Applicability.
+The Planning Board may grant a special permit for an OSC-PRD on an Agricultural-Residential (AR) zoned tract of land that is a least 4.5 acres of land area, with definite boundaries ascertainable from a recorded or registered deed(s) or recorded or registered plan(s).
+Existing public and private ways need not constitute boundaries of the tract, but the area within such ways shall not be counted in determining tract size. - (1) Permitted uses in Open Space and Conservation Planned Residential Development.
+Permitted uses include the following: